codeforamerica/brigade/README-Project-Search.md

 #### How to search
 You can search by using the search bar or using the [q=bicycles](http://www.codeforamerica.org/brigade/projects?q=bicycles) parameter.
 You'll see the url of the site update to show your search.
 This is an exact match of the [cfapi search](http://www.codeforamerica.org/api/projects?q=bicycles).

-Your search will try and match against the project's `name`, `description`, `status`, `tags`, `languages`, and `organization_name` such as "Code for San Francisco".
+Your search will try and match against the project's `name`, `description`, `tags`, `languages`, and `organization_name` such as "Code for San Francisco".

-You can also filter types of organizations.
+There are two types of filters.
+Status which is [explained below](#stages) and organization type.
 This done by adding the parameter [organization_type=Brigade](http://www.codeforamerica.org/brigade/projects?organization_type=Brigade).
 The options are `Brigade`, `Code for All`, `Government`.
 Code for America's projects are included under Code for All.

 By default, the returns projects in order of most recently updated.
 When searching, it returns in order of most relevant.

 #### Stages
 You’ll notice that many projects have a Project Stage.
-These stages are [explained in detail](http://www.codeforamerica.org/brigade/projects/stages) and are meant to give some context to this big pile of projects.
-If you are government employee looking for [a tool to help find preschools](http://www.codeforamerica.org/brigade/projects?q=official,%20preschool), you’ll probably only want to see finished `Official` projects.
-If you are a Brigade leader looking for [transit data projects](http://www.codeforamerica.org/brigade/projects?q=Experiment,%20transit%20data) for your volunteers to hack on, you’ll want to find `Alpha` and `Experiment` projects that still need contributors.
+These stages are [explained in detail](http://www.codeforamerica.org/brigade/projects/stages) and are meant to give some context to how complete the project is.
+If you are government employee looking for [a tool to help find preschools](http://www.codeforamerica.org/brigade/projects?status=Official&q=preschool), you’ll probably only want to see finished `status=Official` projects.
+If you are a Brigade leader looking for [transit data projects](http://www.codeforamerica.org/brigade/projects?status=Experimentq=transit%20data) for your volunteers to hack on, you’ll want to find `status=Alpha` and `status=Experiment` projects that still need contributors.
 Get it?

+We call them project stages but in the civic.json they are called status.
+Sorry if its confusing.
+The valid status that we are using are `Experiment`, `Alpha`, `Beta`, and `Official`.

 #### Tags
 The Project Search searches from a bunch of attributes about the project, yet sometimes the right term just isn’t in there.
 Thats where tags come in.
 Tags are a great catchall place to put metadata about the project. `transit, buses, open data, iOS, California` are examples of the random things people might want to search for and find for a specific project.
 We’ll keep watching what tags are being used and what people are searching for to produce a recommended list.